Nairobi Tented Camp: Our full report

 The camp has excellent guides and spotters and you have a very realistic chance of seeing several dozen species over the course of a couple of drives, including some of the park’s impressive black and white rhino (we saw a female black rhino with calf with a dramatically sweeping top horn that was the biggest we’ve ever seen on a Kenyan rhino).
 Other frequently seen denizens of the park are its many giraffe, zebra, buffalo, wildebeest and eland, and its famous lions – often spotted hunting or consuming a kill.
 There are no elephants here, which is just as well for the preservation of the forests, but most other savannah species are present, including hippos, crocodiles, pythons and leopard tortoises, all of which we saw on our last visit.

-The camp is close to the David Sheldrick Wildlife Trust Elephant orphanage (5km; daily visits at 11.00am) and, outside the park, the AFEW Giraffe Centre at Giraffe Manor (9km), both of which are extremely popular with children.
+The camp is close to the David Sheldrick Wildlife Trust Elephant orphanage (5km; daily visits at 11.00am as an alternative to a morning game drive) and, outside the park, the AFEW Giraffe Centre at Giraffe Manor (9km), both of which are extremely popular with children.
 There’s also the interesting Karen Blixen Museum (10km).
 If you want to explore Nairobi further, or have other things to do in the city, then Nairobi Tented Camp is convenient for most areas.

 Food & drink